ProlecGE

 ProlecGE is a Mexican transformer manufacturer located in the city of Apodaca, Nuevo León, Mexico.
 The joint venture between Grupo Xignux and General Electric (49.99%) is one of the largest transformer manufacturers in the Americas, with a 14% share of the transformer market in the United States in 2014.
 The company produces a line of transformer products for the generation, transmission, and distribution of electric power.
-In addition to operations in Mexico, the company owns two factories in India and one in Brazil.
+In addition to operations in Mexico, the company owns two factories in India.
+In October 2025, GE Vernova announced it would buy the 50% stake owned by Xignux for $5.28 billion to fully own ProlecGE.